Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Introduction

-In particular, it is the solution to a universal problem.
-As a consequence, using an approach due to Lurie~\cite{L-HA}, this yields a \emph{solution} to the higher Deligne conjecture.
-Indeed the naturality of the centralizer with respect to maps of $E_n$-algebras implies that in the case of $f= id_A$, $HH_{\mathcal{E}_n}(A,A)$ becomes an $E_1$-algebra object inside the $\infty$-category $E_n$-algebra, thus an $E_{n+1}$-algebra.
-Our approach uses the relationship between $E_n$-algebras and factorization algebras which we recall, among other preliminaries, in Section~\ref{S:operad}.
-In particular, we recall that $E_n$-algebras are the same as functors $\mathcal{A}$ from the category of open subsets of $\mathbb{R}^n$ homeomorphic to a disjoint union of disks to chain complexes which are locally constant, \emph{i.e}, such that the natural map $\mathcal{A}(U) \to \mathcal{A}(V)$ is an equivalence when $U$ is a subset of $V$ and both are homeomorphic to a disk. \emph{Factorization homology} on a framed manifold $M$ can be seen as (the left Kan) extension of such a functor to any open set of $M$ (in particular $M$ itself), denoted $(U,\mathcal{A})\mapsto \int_{M} \mathcal{A}$.
-In Section~\ref{S:FactandMod}, we recall the relationship between $E_n$-modules over an $E_n$-algebra $A$ and factorization homology over $S^{n-1}\times \mathbb{R}$ (endowed with the framing given by its natural embedding in $\mathbb{R}^{n}$), namely that the category of $E_n$-$A$-modules is equivalent to the category of left modules over the (associative) algebra $\int_{S^{n-1}} A$.
-For $n=\infty$, one recovers that $E_\infty$-$A$-modules are the same as left modules over $A$ as was proved in~\cite{L-HA, L-III}. \begin{theorem} Let $A$ be an $E_\infty$-algebra.
+\begin{theorem} Let $A$ be an $E_\infty$-algebra.
 There is an equivalence of symmetric monoidal $\infty$-categories between the category $A\text{-}Mod^{E_\infty}$ of $E_\infty$ $A$-Modules and the category of left $A$-modules (where $A$ is viewed as an $E_1$-algebra). \end{theorem} We give a proof of this result using factorization homology in Section \ref{SS:lifttoEinfty}.
-From this, we deduce in Section \ref{SS:E-inf-PD}, that, for a closed oriented manifold $M$, the Poincar\'e duality isomorphism can be \emph{uniquely lifted} into an $E_\infty$-quasi-isomorphism $C^\ast(M) \to C_{\ast}(M)[\dim(M)]$. \begin{cor} Let $(X, [X])$ be a Poincar\'e duality space.
+From this, we deduce in Section \ref{SS:E-inf-PD}, that, the Poincar\'e duality isomorphism can be \emph{uniquely lifted} into an $E_\infty$-quasi-isomorphism \begin{cor} Let $(X, [X])$ be a Poincar\'e duality space.
 The cap-product by $[X]$ induces a quasi-isomorphism of $E_\infty$-$C^{\ast}(X)$-modules

 realizing the (unique) $E_\infty$-lift of the Poincar\'e duality isomorphism. \end{cor}